This fall, I’m focusing hard on making Thanksgiving easy to pull off, and now, it’s just a few weeks away.

 And don’t forget to make notes on things you can have your kids or husband do for you to help get things moving more quickly.

-While I am trying to make a lot of things ahead of time so I have less to do on the day, I fully expect to by busy.
+While I am trying to do a lot of things ahead of time so I have less to do on the day, I fully expect to be busy.

 Get Your Garden Cheat Sheets!